se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 ## What Is Angular?

-Angular is an open-source frontend Javascript framework that helps you build <a href="https://www.bloomreach.com/en/blog/2018/07/what-is-a-single-page-application.html"> Single Page Web Applications</a>.
+Angular is an open-source frontend Javascript framework that helps you build <tooltip content="Web apps that are more responsive to user interactions ">Single Page Web Applications</tooltip>.
-The framework is designed to better engineer applications with a [model–view–controller (MVC) capability](https://www.tutorialsteacher.com/mvc/mvc-architecture) in an effort to make development and testing easier.
+The framework is designed to better engineer applications in an effort to make development and testing easier for enterprise web applications.
 Angular is maintained by Google, as well as a community of individual developers.

 >Angular started as a side project.
 Back in 2009, Miško Hevery and Adam Abrons released a project that would help developers, as well as designers, build web applications using simple HTML tags.
 The name “Angular” comes from the angle brackets, or < >, that surround all HTML tags.
 >